 Steeping the Perfect Cup of Tea

-We all look forward to tea time, for a couple of hours at least.
-Then you put the water to boil, maybe call a friend over.
-Talk a while, or just try to find something to do, because it feels eternity before the water comes to a boil.
-Then you infuse the tea leaves by passing hot water through the leaves and you watch them slowly bloom, coloring the infusion and filling the room with heady scents.
+Tea time is always the highlight of our day, and we eagerly count down the hours until it arrives!
+Then we put the water to boil, and maybe call a friend over.
+Talk for a while, engage in conversation, or try to find something to do, because it feels like an eternity before the water starts rolling to a boil.
+Then it’s time to infuse the tea leaves by passing hot water through them, and watch them slowly bloom, colouring the infusion and filling the room with heady, fragrant scents.
 Perfect!
-Pour it in a cup, maybe two.
-Sit on your favorite chair, take that first sip.
-Feel the noisy world quieten for a few seconds, feel at peace.
-Thus, making a cup of tea is a ritual and an experience.
+Pour it into a cup, maybe two.
+Sit on our favourite chair, take that first sip.
+Feel the noisy world quieten for a few seconds, offering a moment of tranquillity and peace.
+Thus, making a cup of tea is a ritual and an experience worth cherishing.

 Tea Brewing Methods

-“When tea making becomes a ritual, it takes its place at the heart of our ability to see greatness in small things” Brewing tea and enjoying it, has very little to do with instructions; it is an art that is perfected with time and throwing your heart into it.
+“When tea making becomes a ritual, it takes its place at the heart of our ability to see greatness in small things.”
+Brewing tea and enjoying it has very little to do with instructions; it is an art perfected with time and with throwing your heart into it.
 But some directions could get you there faster.
-So here, we give you a basic technique to brew tea.
+Here, we give you a basic technique for brewing tea.
 And a few pointers to ensure you get the best out of every cup.

 The Classic Infusion

-The most popular method, this infusion marks the birth of tea preparation itself.
+This is the most popular method, marking the birth of tea preparation itself.
 This simple infusion works well for all teas.
 You can control the temperature and steeping time, so the tea will be of the strength you desire.
 Here is how you go about it.

-• • As a thumb rule, use one teaspoon or 2 grams for every cup (230ml/8oz) you’re making.
+- • As a thumb rule, use one teaspoon or 2 grams for every cup (200ml/7oz) you’re making.
 Leafier tisanes like Mint and Chamomile, or teas with larger leaves like Green tea or Oolong could use an extra teaspoon.

-• • Tea bag teas are usually one per cup (230ml/8oz) of tea, though you can always double-up when you want it stronger!
+- • Tea bag teas are usually one per cup (200ml/7oz) of tea, though you can always double up when you want it stronger!

-• • Always use fresh cold water.
+- • Always use fresh cold water.
 Never use water from the hot water tap.
-Let the tap water run for a few seconds until it is quite cold as this ensures that the water is aerated (full of oxygen) to release the full flavor of the tea leaves.
+Let the tap water run for a few seconds until it is quite cold, as this ensures the water is aerated (oxygenated), releasing the full flavour of the tea leaves.

-• • Many teas are good for a second and even third steeping.
-Multiple steeping can bring out more subtle flavors and notes.
+- • Many teas are good for a second and even third steeping.
+Multiple steepings can bring out more subtle flavours and notes.
 Green tea, Oolong tea, White tea and Pu-erh tea fall into this category.
 Give it a shot — you might end up liking the second infusion better than the first!

-Step 1: Heat water to desired temperature.
+Step 1: Heat water to the desired temperature.
 Ensure the water isn’t boiling, as very high temperatures can easily destroy the delicate notes in the tea.
-Place the tea leaves in a infuser.
+Place the tea leaves in an infuser.

 Step 2: Pour the hot water over the tea leaves until they are submerged.